turretcss/turretcss/docs/getting-started.md

 ### Normalize

-For improved cross-browser rendering, Turret includes [Normalize.css](https://necolas.github.io/normalize.css/), a project by Nicolas Gallagher and Jonathan Neal.
+For improved cross-browser rendering, turretcss includes [Normalize.css](https://necolas.github.io/normalize.css/), a project by Nicolas Gallagher and Jonathan Neal.

 ### Sizes

-Turret uses a generic language for size scale.
+turretcss uses a generic language for size scale.
 The scale ranges from xs to xl (xs, s, m, l, xl) and is applicable for both responsive breakpoints, and the HTML elements themselves.

 #### Device Sizes